tidyverse/dplyr/revdep/problems.md

     See ‘/Users/romainfrancois/git/revdep/dplyr/revdep/checks.noindex/PAST/new/PAST.Rcheck/00install.out’ for details.
     ```

+*   checking Rd \usage sections ...
+WARNING
+    ```
+    Undocumented arguments in documentation object 'assign_SNPs_to_genes'
+      ‘filter_type’

+    Functions with \usage entries need to have the appropriate \alias entries, and all their arguments documented.
+    The \usage entries must correspond to syntactically valid R code.
+    See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
+    ```

 *   checking R code for possible problems ...
 NOTE
     ```
     assign_chunk: no visible binding for global variable ‘chromosome’